-In the first of a series of articles featuring the images of local photographers who document the wildlife of Wanstead Park and the surrounding area, Alessandro Riccarelli presents a montage of his shots of a kestrel in flight
+In the sixth of a series of articles featuring the images of local photographers who document the wildlife of Wanstead Park and the surrounding area, Diane Dalli presents her macro shot of a Batman Hoverfly

-To view more of Alessandro’s wildlife photos, visit wnstd.com/riccarelli
+To view more of Diane’s wildlife photos, visit wnstd.com/dalli